Dur4nt3/todo_project/README.md

 The main goal of this project is to build a "To-do list" application that let's you track various task according to your specification.

-This app is used to practice the SOLID design principles, object composition, modules, bundling via Webpack.
+This app is used to practice the SOLID design principles, object composition, modules, and bundling via Webpack.
-*Of course, this includes subjects introduced in previous project.*
+*Of course, this includes subjects introduced in previous projects.*

 **Skills demonstrated: Intermediate HTML, Intermediate CSS, Intermediate JavaScript**